bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

   }
 ```

 The type of the `embed` property is what is called an "open union".
-It means that the `embed` field can basically contain anything, although we usually expect it to be one of the known types defined in the `refs` array of the Lexicon schema (an image, a video, a link or another post).
+It means that the `embed` field can basically contain anything, although we usually expect it to be one of the known types defined in the `refs` array of the Lexicon schema (an image, a video, a link, or another post).

 Systems consuming Bluesky posts need to be able to determine what type of embed they are dealing with.
 This is where the `$type` property comes in.
 This property allows systems to uniquely determine the Lexicon schema that must be used to interpret the data, and it **must** be provided everywhere a union is expected.
 For example, a post with a video would look like this: